-To actually learn about SageMath and what it can do, take a peek at the documents in the SageMath folder in the Course Content section of the MATH 1120H Blackboard site.
-In particular, two quick references for SageMath commands, one them optimized for calculus, and a book, Sage for Undergraduates by Gregory Bard, may be useful.
+To actually learn about SageMath and what it can do, there are a few documents in the SageMath folder in the Course Content section of the MATH 1110H Blackboard site: two quick references for SageMath commands, one them optimized for calculus, and a book, Sage for Undergraduates by Gregory Bard.
+Most of what you'll need for MATH 1110H is in Chapter I, which is about 60 pages long, though for plotting implicitly defined curves, parametric plots, and plotting in polar coordinates, you will want to check out the relevant sections of Chapter 3.